aws/aws-cdk/packages/@aws-cdk/integ-runner/README.md

    For new tests this will always fail.

 To accept a snapshot update, the integreation test has to be deployed and assertions have to pass.\
-Exectue the runner again, this time with `integ-runner --update-on-fail` and the fowlling will happen for each file:
+Execute the runner again, this time with `integ-runner --update-on-fail` and the following will happen for each file:

 1. Deploy the previous snapshot
 2. Deploy the new version as a Stack update and run assertions